Kshy0/CaMa-Flood-GPU/README.md

   **Benchmark:** `test1-glb_15min`, simulation from 2000-01-01 to 2000-12-31 with `adaptive_time_step` enabled runs in ~32 seconds (single 4070Ti GPU + i7-13700 CPU)—even faster than the MATLAB version.
 - **Modular design:** The codebase is structured for easy expansion and maintenance, allowing users to add or replace modules as needed.
 - **Scalable architecture:** This codebase is designed to be suitable for multi-node, multi-GPU.
 It has the ability to simulate floods on extremely high-resolution geographic maps.

 ---

-## Roadmap & To-Do

-1. **Handle the huge basin with bifurcation:** Some finer resolution maps like glb_01min may connect previously separate large basins due to bifurcations, leading to load imbalance across multiple GPUs.
-Possible solutions include: (1) disabling some bifurcation links between large basins like Fortran version, or (2) enabling inter-GPU communication—which may require significant effort to implement.

-2. **Parameter calibration:** Develop tools for easier model tuning and result analysis.

----